 Famous Croats in Music

-- Ivo Pogorelic, born in 1958, is a famous concert pianist who has perfomed around the world with many profilic orchestras.
+- Ivo Pogorelic, born in 1958, is a famous concert pianist who has performed around the world with many prolific orchestras

 - Cello duo 2Cellos have risen sharply to international fame in the last few years, with some fantastic covers of famous modern songs (Smooth Criminal, Smells Like Teen Spirit, Sweet Child o’ Mine).
 They have accompanied Elton John on tour and have even made an appearance in an episode of Glee – take a look at the video below!